Skip to main content

 }

-Rather than hand-writing tool specs, Bendover derives tool metadata from the SDK itself and injects it into the prompt, making the executable contract the source of truth.
+Rather than hand-writing tool specs, Mystro derives tool metadata from the SDK itself and injects it into the prompt, making the executable contract the source of truth.

 The entire SDK tool surface is designed for strict observability.
 Every method automatically routes through an ExecuteAction wrapper that emits deterministic JSON telemetry.
 This abstraction controls execution, standardizes return payloads, protects the context window, and aligns the agent’s capabilities with repository standards.